How to Care for Nambu Ironware

 If you want to remove tea stains from the inside, pour boiling water inside and let it sit for a while, then clean it with dishwashing detergent and a soft sponge.

-Nambu ironware is a traditional Japanese creation, valued for its strength, durability, and carefully balanced design.
-And the kettle is especially prized as one of the finest tools for boiling water—ideal for preparing tea.
+Nambu ironware is a traditional Japanese craft, valued for its strength, durability, and carefully balanced design.
+The kettle is especially prized as one of the finest tools for boiling water—ideal for preparing tea.

-We hope a Nambu ironware kettle or teapot becomes a practical and enjoyable part of your daily routine.
+We hope a Nambu ironware piece becomes a practical and enjoyable part of your daily routine.

 Leave a comment